Filippo Tortu: Biography

-At the Tokyo 2020 Summer Olympics, Tortu competed in the men's 100m.
-He reached the semi-final but did not qualify for the finals.
-Tortu also ran the anchor leg in the 4×100 relay final, coming from behind to pip the GB team by one-hundredth of a second, running his leg with only 8.845 seconds and winning a historic gold.
+At the 2020 Summer Olympics, Tortu competed in the men's 100 m.
+He reached the semi-final, but did not qualify for the finals.
+Tortu also ran the anchor leg in the 4 × 100 relay final, coming from behind to pip the British team by one-hundredth of a second, running his leg with only 8.845 seconds and winning an unexpected historic gold.

+In 2024, he competed at the Summer Olympics, this time competing in the 200 metres instead.
+He reached the semifinal round but did not qualify for the finals.
+He ran the anchor leg of the 4 × 100 relay to defend their title, but finished in 4th.